pjh5474/CRA-RBM-Assistant/README.md

 ## 9. Project Limitations

-This project is a prototype and has the following limitations
+This project is a prototype and has the following limitations.

 - It does not replace CRA judgement.
-- It does not provide regulatory or medical adivce.
+- It does not provide regulatory or medical advice.
 - It does not use real clinical trial subject data.
 - Risk scoring logic is simplified for demonstration.
-- Checklist generation is based on predefined rules and tmeplates in the MVP version.
+- Checklist generation is based on predefined rules and templates in the MVP version.
+- This project includes a simplified trigger-based audit-like log for data change traceability, but it is not a validated audit trail.
-- This project is a portfolio prototype and does not implement validated clinical trial system requirements such as audit trail, electronic signature, system validation, or Part 11 compliance.
+- This project does not implement validated clinical trial system requirements such as electronic signature, system validation, or 21 CFR Part 11 compliance.

 ## 10. Future Improvements

 Planned improvements include:

-- ClinicalTrials.gov API integration
+- Activity log frontend page with oldData/newData comparison
+- n8n-based high-risk site alert workflow
 - Protocol PDF upload and parsing
-- Protocal amendment comparison
+- Protocol amendment comparison
 - ICF version control check
 - Delegation log and training log consistency check
-- n8n-based high-risk site alert workflow
-- LLM-assisted CRA action item generation
+- LLM-assisted protocol summarization and CRA checklist generation
+- LLM-assisted monitoring focus area generation from imported public study data
+- Deployment with production environment configuration

 ## 11. Current MVP Status